Peter Curran, MD

 Dr. Scott McLean

-Dr. Scott McLean has been a resident of the Wood River Valley for nearly 30 years.
+Dr. Scott McLean has been a resident of the Wood River Valley for over 30 years.
 He is well known for his contributions to the community, both as a physician & a community leader.
 He holds undergraduate and medical degrees from Indiana University and completed his residency in Internal Medicine in Tucson, AZ (1974-1977).

 Beena Mannan is the Co-Founder and Executive Director of the JRM Foundation for Humanity, a nonprofit organization based in Pocatello, Idaho, which focuses on uplifting women and children’s health and education throughout Idaho and internationally.
 Mannan is also the Founder and Executive Director of the Idaho Hometown Hero Medal.
 The annual awards ceremony and gala recognizes exemplary individuals from across the state of Idaho.